 Wildlife Biology Major: Information and Requirements

-Future wildlife biologists must have more than just a love of wild animals and the outdoors; they also require patience, physical stamina, self-discipline, problem-solving skills and an attention to detail.
+Future wildlife biologists must have more than just a love of wild animals and the outdoors; they also need patience, physical stamina, self-discipline, problem-solving skills and an attention to detail.
 Courses for an undergraduate degree in wildlife biology are science- and math-intensive, and most programs require students to maintain a grade of C or better in all biology coursework.
 Wildlife biology majors can expect experiential learning in the lab, as well as hands-on training in the field.
 Additionally, they may have the opportunity to assist in research and summer fieldwork through their school; this type of experience may help with scholarship funding and employment after graduation.

 Wildlife biology majors typically have the option of focusing their studies in either land or aquatic animals.
 Students take classes in physics, chemistry, calculus and statistics, as well as a variety of biology subjects.
 Major courses include: